 Skyfield Pipeline

-Every object Craft tracks — whether it is the ISS in low Earth orbit, Jupiter at 600 million kilometers, or Vega fixed against the celestial sphere — flows through the same observation pipeline.
-This page explains how the SkyEngine works, why the pipeline is unified, and how server-side Skyfield and client-side satellite.js divide responsibilities.
+Every object Craft tracks — whether it is the ISS in low Earth orbit, Jupiter at 600 million kilometers, or Vega fixed against the celestial sphere — flows through a computation pipeline matched to the scale of the query.
+This page explains how the SkyEngine works, the three computation tiers (pg_orrery for batch satellite queries, Skyfield for single-object tracking, satellite.js for client animation), and why each tier exists.

-1. observe(target) computes the geometric position of the target relative to the observer.
+observe(target)computes the geometric position of the target relative to the observer.
 For a planet, this means looking up the position from a JPL ephemeris (DE421).
 For a satellite, it runs the SGP4 propagator on the stored TLE.
 For a star, it uses the catalog RA/Dec with proper motion corrections.
-For a comet, it solves the Keplerian orbit from MPC orbital elements.
+For a comet, it solves the Keplerian orbit from MPC orbital elements. -

-2. apparent() applies corrections for light-travel time and aberration.
+apparent()applies corrections for light-travel time and aberration.
 Light from Jupiter takes about 35 minutes to reach Earth, so the “apparent” position accounts for where Jupiter was when the light left it, not where it is “now.”
-For nearby objects like satellites (light-travel time under a millisecond), this correction is negligible but still applied for consistency.
+For nearby objects like satellites (light-travel time under a millisecond), this correction is negligible but still applied for consistency. -

 The SkyEngine class now dispatches to type-specific helper methods (_planet_position, _satellite_position, _star_position, _comet_position, _celestial_position) that each construct the appropriate Skyfield target object, then all feed into the same observe-apparent-altaz sequence.
 The helper methods differ only in how they build the target:

-• Planets, Sun, Moon: Looked up directly from the DE421 ephemeris by name (planets["mars barycenter"])
+- Planets, Sun, Moon: Looked up directly from the DE421 ephemeris by name (

 The result is always a TargetPosition with altitude, azimuth, RA, declination, distance, and a timestamp.
 The rotor control system, the WebSocket tracking feed, and the REST API all consume this same structure regardless of what kind of object was observed.